nordic-institute/X-Road-development/WORKFLOW.md

 - Has the documentation been updated?
 - Is the documentation in correct format as specified in [X-Road Formatting & Style Guide](https://github.com/nordic-institute/x-road-development/blob/master/FormattingStyleGuide.md)?
 Are the sources of pictures provided?

-12.2.10 Contributor License Agreement (CLA)
+12.2.10 Contributor Licence Agreement (CLA)

 - Has the contributor delivered a signed CLA?